dgroomes/my-github-explorer/README.md

 General clean-ups, todos and things I wish to implement for this project:

-* [ ] SKIP (I don't want to do this.
-"Components encapsulating long-lived state" is wrong.
-Components are flighty because of the nature of React.
-I'm happy with my token state/logic in Redux, or even organic JS) Abstract the token input/storage into a component
 * [ ] Query (search) for the current user's repositories.
 Hardcode to a 100 limit (which is a limit of the API; then you'll need pagination)
 * [ ] Query (get) the metadata for each of the repositories